intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 ## Developing a method for normal form

+But how could we find normal form without relying on our familiarity with the traditional musical notation system?
+And what happens when we have a more complicated and ambiguous pc set?
+Imagine a more complicated set that doesn't translate into a traditional tonal structure like a triad or seventh chord.
+What difficulties do you imagine there will be?
+Do you have a method that seems to get a quick and reliable result?
+Which seems the most consistent?

-Let's try to create a step-by-step process for finding normal form by using a more difficult example.
+Let's try to create a step-by-step process by using a more difficult example.
 The following pentachord has multiple ties and will require you to work through multiple levels.
 Try to develop this method without using a staff or clock faces.
 While working through this, how many permutations in ascending order are there for a this set?
 How does that number relate to the cardinality for any set?
 Remember that each tie is broken by measuring the first pitch against the next closest pitch.

 (3,e,5,2,8)